Rosanna Deerchild

-Rosanna Deerchild is a Canadian Cree writer, poet and radio host.
+Rosanna Deerchild (Ferguson) is a Canadian Cree writer, poet and radio host.
 She is best known as host of the radio program Unreserved on CBC Radio One, a show that shares the music, cultures, and stories from indigenous people across Canada, from 2014 to 2020.
 With CBC Radio One, she has hosted two other shows; The (204) and the Weekend Morning Show.
 She has also appeared on CBC Radio's DNTO.
 She has been on various other media networks: APTN, Global Television Network, and Native Communications (NCI-FM).

 Deerchild originates from South Indian Lake, Manitoba (Now called O-Pipon-Na-Piwin Cree Nation).
 She now lives in Winnipeg, Manitoba.
 In 2018 she was able to accomplish one of her dreams, which was to be an emcee in a powwow.

 She left Unreserved in 2020 to host a new podcast series on indigenous history for the CBC, and was succeeded as host of Unreserved by Falen Johnson.
 In 2022 she is slated to have her first acting role, as a recurring character in the television sitcom Acting Good.